Waitematā DHB Renal Services

 This is when a patient’s kidneys are unable to remove wastes and excess fluid from the blood.
 Kidney failure is divided into two general categories, acute and chronic.

-Acute kidney failure (acute kidney injury) occurs suddenly and may be the result of injury, loss of large amounts of blood, drugs or poisons.
+Acute kidney failure occurs suddenly and may be the result of injury, loss of large amounts of blood, drugs or poisons.
 Kidneys may return to normal function if they are not too badly damaged.

-Chronic renal failure means kidney function has slowly worsened over a number of years and the kidneys do not get better but stay the same or slowly get worse.
-When chronic renal failure has progressed to end stage renal disease (ESRD), it is considered irreversible and unable to be cured.
+Chronic renal failure means kidney function has slowly worsened over a number of years and often the kidneys do not get better.
+When chronic renal failure has progressed to end stage renal disease (ESRD), it is considered irreversible or unable to be cured.